miburainc/mibura.com/README.md

 ### How to run django server locally:

 Pull repository into a local folder
-Create a virtual environment with python 3.x
+Create a virtual environment with python 3.5.x

+*Must use a version of python above 3.5*

 ```
 virtualenv -p python3 venv